Practice planning is a proactive way for law firms to secure better-trained and more motivated attorneys.

 Part 3: Putting It All Together: How We Do It

-Shareholders will get a good idea of the direction in which an associate wants to take their career and can keep track of their progress.
+Shareholders will get a good idea of the direction an associate wants to take their career and can track their progress.

 The following video provides an example of a practice plan that is set up and managed in the Teamwork project management application :

-As shown in the video, using the Teamwork application for attorney practice planning helps law firms to focus on the organization and delegation of tasks and opportunities, workflow effectiveness and efficiency, deadline and time management, collaboration and communication, as well as case oversight and progress reporting.
-All of this creates a more efficient and transparent law firm and a more happy workplace.
+As shown in the video, using an application such as Teamwork for attorney practice planning helps law firms focus on the organization and delegation of tasks and opportunities, workflow effectiveness and efficiency, time and deadline management, collaboration and communication, and case oversight and progress reporting.
+All of this creates a more efficient and transparent law firm and a happier workplace.